andreistoica12/twitter-analysis-gui/README.md

 docker-compose up
 ```

-After pulling 3 images from Docker Hub, each associated with the main components of the application (the Spring Boot and Flask backend components and the React frontent), the application can be accessed at **[localhost:3000](http://localhost:3000/)**, where the React entry point runs.
+After pulling 3 images from Docker Hub, each associated with the main components of the application (the Spring Boot and Flask backend components and the React frontend), the application can be accessed at **[localhost:3000](http://localhost:3000/)**, where the React entry point runs.

 ## Technology stack

 ### Spring Boot Backend

 - **Java:**  Programming language used for creating the provenance models, binding classes and visualizations. (thorough explanations of the template and binding mechanism can be found in the full report of the thesis: **[MSc Thesis - Andrei Stoica](https://drive.google.com/file/d/1ccP7dii6qer1SMckYH1lcJBKOZKcyoOX/view?usp=sharing)**).
-- **Python:** Programming language used for gathering the necessary inforamtion from the dataset to be passes onto the template mechanism.
+- **Python:** Programming language used for gathering the necessary information from the dataset to be passes onto the template mechanism.
 - **Spring Boot:** Framework for building Java-based enterprise applications.

 ### Flask Backend